andytubeee/flask-relocator/README.md

 ### Usage

+First make a copy of `.env.example` to `.env` and populate the appropriate port number and new server location.

-Here is how to use Flask Relocator in your project:
+Add Flask Relocator in your app:

 ```python
 from relocator.relocator import relocator_blueprint